kencode7/bauchi-tourist-attractions/README.md

-# Tourist Attractions in Bauchi, Nigeria.
+# Tourist Attractions in Bauchi State, Nigeria.

-This project contains code for a website displaying different tourist attraction in Bauchi, using GitHub Pages and its contributed by a community of developers in Bauchi during a Hacktoberfest event.
+This project contains code for a website displaying different tourist attraction in Bauchi State, Nigeria using GitHub Pages and its contributed by a community of developers in Bauchi during a Hacktoberfest event.

 ## Tools
 - HTML